Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 <hr>

 * **Boss Fight - Ame-no-Murakumo (Lv100)**
-	* **Phase 1 - TRR proc**
+	* **Phase 1 - HVY+TRR proc**
-		* Sarutahiko Parsee, Yuuka
+		* Reset if less than 2 full ATBs
+			* 5.41 / 31.62 / 44.54 / 18.43
+		* DGA whoever didn't get a full ATB
+		* Astronomical Entombing (must HVY - 80%)
+		* Swap Eirin with Parsee
+		* Yukari's Spiriting Away
-		* Anathema must TRR
+		* Midnight Anathema Ritual (must TRR - 46%)
-		* If Aya alive, switch self for Cirno
+		* Swap Parsee with Cirno
+		* Beauty of Nature
-		* Kourin swap Parsee with Satori
+		* Swap Yukari with Satori
-		* Swap Cirno whenever possible
+		* Swap Aya with Kourin
-		* Let Cirno die then swap in Nitori
+		* Wait for Cirno to die, then swap in Nitori
 	* **Phase 2 - Beauty of Nature**
 		* Yuuka and Satori do BoN spam
 		* Nitori swaps Yuuka with Chen into Yuuka
 		* Kourin swaps Satori with Sanae and back
-		* Can sacrifice Reimu for heal
-		* Can sacrifice Kasen for Guts
-		* Can sacrifice Aya if alive
+		* Improvise if anyone dies
 	* **Phase 3 - Jealousy**
-		* TRR reaches 1.5-1.7 million (1 cinderforge)
+		* TRR reaches 0.7-1.4 million (1 cinderforge)
+			* 700k if HVY + debuff
-			* 1.5 million @ Trauma, Herb, +50%, -40%
+			* 1 million if HVY
-			* 1.7 million @ Herb, +50%, -40%
+			* 1.4 million if only debuff
+		* Absolutely need Trauma Recollection, HoA and buff on Parsee
 		* Put Parsee in slot 4 and get Sanae to buff her
 			* Sacrificing Sanae is a good option
-		* Iku MUST debuff boss
+		* Iku MUST debuff boss if going for early kill
 			* She can also buff Parsee, in an emergency
 		* Whenever you're ready sacrifice Yuuka
-		* Make sure Satori is out when Parsee JotKaL
 	* For finer details see Ame-no-Murakumo's [Boss Info](../../enemy/murakumo.md)
 * GG !!!